thebasilugo/list-man/README.md

 ## Introduction

 ListMan is a simple, intuitive web application designed to help users manage their daily tasks with ease.
-It offers a clean interface for adding, viewing, and organizing tasks, making it an essential tool for anyone looking to enhance their productivity.
+It offers a clean interface for adding, viewing, and organizing tasks, making it an essential tool for anyone looking to enhance their productivity

 ## Features